autism transition program | Berkeley studentlife5 1

 About CIP

-CIP is the result of strategies we have developed over 39 years working with hundreds of young people with exceptionalities helping them develop the self-knowledge and skills to live happy and productive lives.
+CIP is the result of strategies we have developed over 39 years working with hundreds of young people who lerarn differently and have exceptionalities, helping develop the self-knowledge and skills to live happy and productive lives.

-Our vision is to challenge the norms of what people with learning differences can achieve.
+Our vision at CIP is to challenge the norms of what people with learning differences can achieve.

 autism transition program | LB BESTOF 39